 My family moved to the Coves way back in 1993 when we moved to Kansas City and we love it!
 My husband, Ron, and I have raised five daughters here and love being part of the Coves Swim Team.
 Our older daughter, Kelsey, swam on the team back in the 1997 (the 1900's) and our two youngest daughters, Madisen (14) and Alysa (13) have been on the team since they were five.
 I've been on the board for four years now.
 On Thursdays, you can usually find me at the computer table.
 When I'm not on the pool deck, you can find me running kids to soccer, volleyball, and track.
 I also work as Executive Director of Northland Sports Alliance.

 Our family began our Coves Swim season the summer of 2016 and have not looked back.
-Peter (13) and Samuel (10) have enjoyed every aspect of being apart of this team.
+Peter and Samuel have enjoyed every aspect of being apart of this team.
 I have been on the board for 4 years as Secretary.
 I can be found wherever help is needed around the pool during meets.
 During the week, I work as a Physical Therapist for Precise Physical Therapy in Kansas City, KS.
 I also am the taxi driver to all their events and activities.

 I'm a mother of four Coves Crocs: Justice (13), Heidi (11), Harper (9) and Willow (5).
 My husband Jason and I have lived in the Coves since 2018.
 This will be the third season our family has been on the team and my second year on the board.
 When I’m not stocking the concession stand with candy, I can be found in the Cardio Vascular Intensive Care Unit at Saint Luke’s Hospital where I’ve worked as a registered nurse for 19 years.